geojson/draft-geojson/charter.md

 considerations is specific to protocols that make use of GeoJSON objects and is out of scope for the GeoJSON WG.

+Deliverables:

+* A GeoJSON format specification document including mappings of 'geo' URIs
+* A document describing a format for a streamable sequence of GeoJSON texts

 [1] https://tools.ietf.org/html/draft-butler-geojson